pakokol/PedestrianTracker/README.md

 # PedestrianTracker
-An OpenCV powered app that tracks pedestrians.
+An OpenCV powered app written in C++ that tracks pedestrians.